bigcommerce/catalyst/docs/localization.md

 }
 ```

-In your newly-created JSON file, add a translation of the value to the new locale
+In your newly-created JSON file, add a translation of the value to the new locale.

 ```json
 "Home": {